alegrey91/vex8s/README.md

 | Filesystem Manipulation | `readOnlyRootFilesystem: true`,</br>`runAsNonRoot: true`,</br>(volumes)`readOnly: true` | Vulnerabilities that rely on modifying or writing to files (e.g., replacing binaries, symlink attacks, tampering with configs). |
 | Root-Only | `runAsNonRoot: true`,</br>`runAsUser: >=1000` | CVEs that require root privileges (UID 0) to exploit successfully. |

+### Classification

+Currently the CVE classification is done by llms.
+The plan is to extend this to an internal classifier tained ad-hoc for this purpose.

+Here's the list of models that seems to work:

+* `granite3.1-dense`

+* `qwen2.5-coder:7b`

 ## Installation

 You can install it directly: